MarissaReitsma/AHEaD-2022/README.md

 This week we will focus on developing foundational knowledge for the project, including conducting a literature review.
 We don't expect you to understand everything, and we'll plan to discuss the readings each week as a group.
 Think about the main take-aways of each reading rather than feeling the need to keep track of specific details.

+**Meetings**

+This week we will meet twice to get the project started!
+The first meeting will be on Monday, June 27 at 3:30p Pacific via zoom with Sherri.
+The second meeting is Friday, July 1 at 1:30p Pacific via zoom with Sherri and Marissa.
+Sherri will send calendar invitations with the zoom link.

 **Readings**

 - [International Health Care System Profiles: United States](https://www.commonwealthfund.org/international-health-policy-center/countries/united-states)